PoCInnovation/Workshops/software/9.Svelte/README.md

 Check these bonuses to go further

-- Upgrade the style of your project with an [ui library](https://madewithsvelte.com/ui-library).
+- Upgrade the style of your project using an [ui library](https://madewithsvelte.com/ui-library).
-- Add a login pages to handle multiple users in your application.
+- Add a login page to handle multiple users in your application.
 - Create a dark theme for your application.

 ## Go further